tripl-ai/arc/README.md

 ### Jupyter Notebook

-Additionally a `Dockerfile` is provided to copy these libraries into the [jupyter/all-spark-notebook](https://hub.docker.com/r/jupyter/all-spark-notebook/) so that it is easy to build jobs.
+Additionally a `Dockerfile` is provided to copy these libraries into the [jupyter/all-spark-notebook](https://hub.docker.com/r/jupyter/all-spark-notebook/) so that it is easy to build jobs inside a notebook.

 ```bash
 docker build . -t seddonm1/all-spark-notebook-arc:latest -f JupyterDockerfile